for-ashraf/react-redux-group-project/README.md

 ## Getting Started

-To get a local copy up and running copy the SSH key of the repository and make a 'git clone' inn your terminal, then run an npm install so you will have all the dependencies required.
-After that, run `npm start` to see the project locally.
+To get a local copy up and running, copy the SSH key of the repository and run `git clone` in your terminal.
+Then, run `npm install` to install all the dependencies required.
+And finally, run `npm start` to see the project locally.

 ## 👤 Authors